CloudBoltSoftware/gh-rerun-canceled-jobs/README.md

-## gh-cancel-runs
+## gh-cancel-queued-runs

-A [Github CLI](https://github.com/cli/cli) extension, that cancels all the scheduled jobs from GHA for a particular repository, at once.
+A [Github CLI](https://github.com/cli/cli) extension, that cancels all the queued jobs from GHA for a particular repository, at once.

 ## Installation

 ```
-gh extension install skshetry/gh-cancel-runs
+gh extension install Ewiththebowtie/gh-cancel-queued-runs
 ```

 ## Usage

 ```
-gh cancel-runs [<owner>/<repo>]
+gh cancel-queued-runs [<owner>/<repo>]
 ```